PocketBook International

-PocketBook is a multinational company which produces e-book readers based on E Ink technology (an electronic paper technology) under the PocketBook brand.
-The company was founded in 2007 in Kyiv, Ukraine, and its headquarters were shifted to Lugano, Switzerland in 2012.
-These devices enable users to browse, buy, download, and read e-books, newspapers, magazines and other digital media via wireless networking to the PocketBook Store.
+PocketBook is a multinational company that produces e-book readers based on E Ink technology (an electronic paper technology) under the PocketBook brand.
+The company was founded in 2007 in Kyiv, Ukraine, and moved its headquarters to Lugano, Switzerland in 2012.
+These devices enable users to browse, buy, download, and read e-books, newspapers, magazines, and other digital media via wireless networking to the PocketBook Store.